 - Read about the staffing industry and attend conferences.
 Your boss probably will pay for conference attendance.

 - Consider becoming certified as a CSP (Certified Staffing Professional).
 Doing so definitely will help you in your career as it indicates your commitment to staffing and your expertise when it comes to working with both clients and candidates to ensure that you and they comply with all federal and state regulations.
-(We pay for certification for our internal employees.)

 - Exercise, eat healthfully, enjoy a hobby or two, and otherwise step away from even thinking about your job at least one day a week.